|Type||Light Rail Transit|

 - 31 Mar 2017: Samudera Station opens

-Teck Lee station will open in tandem with the area’s surrounding developments.
+Teck Lee station will be opened in the future, in tandem with upcoming developments in the vicinity.

 The PGLRT operates with four routes across two loops.
 Services A and B operate in the counter-clockwise and clockwise directions of the East Loop respectively.
 Services C and D operate in the counter-clockwise and clockwise directions of the West Loop respectively.
-For the ease of communication, we would refer to them as inner or outer loops.
-Trains travel on the left, similar to right-hand-drive traffic flow in Singapore.
+For the ease of communication, we would refer to them as Inner and Outer loops.
+Trains travel on the left, similar to the right-hand-drive traffic flow in Singapore.

 |A||Punggol||East Loop inner (Cove to Damai)||Full Day|